Charlotte Lyne | Child Psychotherapist & Clinical Supervisor our team

 Therapeutic Practice

-• Collaborative working with parents, foster carers, social workers and other significant adults.
+• Collaborative working with families, schools, foster carers and multidisciplinary teams.

 Complex Trauma, Attachment and Neuroscience

-Charlotte has trained with internationally recognised leaders in the fields of trauma, attachment and neuroscience, including Dr Bruce Perry, Dr Bessel van der Kolk and Dr Daniel Siegel.
-This training, combined with her clinical experience, gives her a sophisticated, science-informed understanding of the impact of trauma and adversity on children's development, relationships and behaviour.
+Charlotte has trained with internationally recognised leaders in the fields of trauma, attachment and neuroscience, including Dr Bruce Perry, Dr Bessel van der Kolk, Dr Daniel Siegel and Paris Goodyear-Brown.
+This training, combined with over 20 years of clinical experience, gives her a sophisticated, science-informed understanding of the impact of trauma and adversity on children's development, relationships and behaviour.

 ACEs Project and Foster Care

-This work, combined with her broader experience supporting children in care, gives Charlotte a deep and practice-grounded understanding of the needs of looked-after children and the systems and relationships that surround them.
+This role, combined with her broader clinical experience supporting children in care, gives Charlotte a deep and practice-grounded understanding of the needs of looked-after children, the complexity of their presentations and the systems and relationships that surround them.

 Continuing Professional Development